devnoname120/vitacompanion/README.md

 ```

 # Usage

+## FTP server

 You can upload stuff to your vita by running:
 ```
-curl -T hello_cpp_world.vpk ftp://anonymous@IP_TO_PSVITA:1337/ux0:yourdir/a.vpk
+curl --ftp-method nocwd -T somefile.zip ftp://IP_TO_VITA:1337/ux0:/somedir/
 ```
+Or you can use your regular FTP client.

+## Command server

+Send a command by opening a TCP connection to the port 1338 of your Vita.

-You can reboot your vita by running
+For example, you can reboot your vita by running:
 ```
 echo reboot | nc IP_TO_PSVITA:1338
 ```

+Note that you need to append a newline character to the command that you send. `echo` already adds one, which is why it works here.

-# Available commands:
+### Available commands:
 TODO

+# Acknowledgements

+Thanks to xerpi for his [vita-ftploader](https://bitbucket.org/xerpi/vita-ftploader/src/87ef1d13a8aa/plugin/?at=master) plugin, I stole a lot of his code (with his permission).
+Thanks to cpasjuste for [PSP2SHELL](https://github.com/Cpasjuste/PSP2SHELL), it inspired me to create this tool.